Women accusing Trump of sexual misconduct seek congressional probe

 Trump apologized for the remarks, but called them private “locker-room talk” and said he had not done the things he talked about.

-Additional reporting by Katanga Johnson, Makini Brice and Steve Holland in Washington; Writing by Susan Heavey; Editing by Kieran Murray
+Additional reporting by Katanga Johnson, Makini Brice, Steve Holland and Susan Cornwell in Washington; Writing by Susan Heavey and Lisa Lambert; Editing by Kieran Murray